hoanvu/server_monitoring/README.md

-# server_monitoring
+# Simple Server Monitoring System
-A simple server monitoring system using both Flask and Django (for study purpose)
+This repository contains both Flask and Django implementation for this system.